CadenFinley/CJsShell/README.md

 -Caden 'cj' Finley

 > **WARNING**: CJ's Shell is not a 100% POSIX compliant shell.
 I also would not use it as your primary shell script interpreter.
+It is also super cool and you will never want to use another shell again.

 ## What is CJ's Shell?